tangentyh/notes-of-tan/javaNotes.md

      - Public classes and interfaces
      - Public and protected fields
      - Public and protected constructors and methods
-   - `doc-files` directory for assets
+   - assets directory -- `/doc-files` directory for assets
    - syntax
      - `/** ... */`
      - tags `@`